lrbcolipano-hub/MO-IT101-Group2/README.md

 Deductions (applied on the second half only):

+SSS — tiered contribution based on gross income, capped at ₱1,125
+Formula:
+monthly gross income × 4.5%The result is then clamped — if it falls below ₱135, it's set to ₱135 (the floor).
+If it exceeds ₱1,125, it's capped there.
+So for example, an employee earning ₱25,000/month pays ₱25,000 × 0.045 = ₱1,125 — right at the cap.
+Someone earning ₱2,000/month would compute ₱2,000 × 0.045 = ₱90, which is below the floor, so they still pay ₱135.One important detail: SSS is computed using the monthly gross (both cutoff periods combined), not just the second half's earnings.

+PhilHealth — 3% of basic salary, floored at ₱300 and capped at ₱1,800
+Formula:
+basic salary × 3% — but the employee only pays half of this (1.5%).
+The employer covers the other half.The total contribution is clamped between ₱300 (floor) and ₱1,800 (cap) before splitting.
+So the employee's actual deduction ranges from ₱150 to ₱900.
+For example, an employee with a ₱20,000 basic salary: ₱20,000 × 0.03 = ₱600 total, so the employee pays ₱300.The original code had a subtle bug here — the method returned the full ₱600 but then silently divided by 2 somewhere else in the payroll engine, making it hard to follow.
+The corrected version has the method return the employee share directly so it's transparent.

+Pag-IBIG — 2% of basic salary, capped at ₱100
+Formula:
+If basic salary is below ₱1,500 → employee pays 1%
+If basic salary is ₱1,500 or above → employee pays 2%, but capped hard at ₱100 So practically, almost every employee just pays ₱100/month because 2% of even a ₱6,000 salary already exceeds the cap.
+The cap only makes a real difference for very low earners.

-SSS — tiered contribution based on gross income, capped at ₱1,125 PhilHealth — 3% of basic salary, floored at ₱300 and capped at ₱1,800 Pag-IBIG — 2% of basic salary, capped at ₱100 Withholding Tax — progressive bracket tax on taxable income (gross minus SSS, half of PhilHealth, and Pag-IBIG)
+Withholding Tax — progressive bracket tax on taxable income (gross minus SSS, half of PhilHealth, and Pag-IBIG)

 First half payout = gross for days 1–15 with no deductions applied yet